joeaortiz/gbp/data/README.md

 ...
 ```

-,where the camera pose is parametrised by 6 parameters.
+The camera pose is parametrised by 6 parameters.
 The first 3 parameters in python notation are Tcw[:3, 3] where Tcw is the world to camera frame transform.
 The latter 3 parameters are the axis-angle representation of the rotation matrix T[:3, :3].